All faculty, staff, trainees, vendors and contractors must undergo daily screening to enter the WashU Med Campus.

 3. Put your screening sticker on your badge.
 You’re done!

+It is important to continue to display your screening sticker regardless of your vaccination status.
+Screening is still important because we don’t know yet whether a vaccinated individual can still acquire and spread the virus to others.
 For infection control, please remove the screening sticker at the end of each day.
 Wipe your badge daily with disinfectant.

 What to do if you fail your daily screening